 Revealing vulnerability while embracing it can be a very powerful leadership move: “I’m scared.
 This project is bigger than anything we’ve taken on before, and I don’t know what will happen if we don’t pull it off.”
 But it’s important only to make that move once you’ve come through the feelings to safety.
 Finishing that speech with “So I need you all to promise me it’s going to work” is not inspiring leadership.
 Finishing with “But I know that if anyone can do it, we can, and I’m excited to go through this journey with you all” might be quite powerful.

 Even when you don’t reveal the vulnerability, there’s a kind of charisma surrounding people who embrace their vulnerability.
 That aliveness to your own emotions is engaging and attractive, even when other people don’t quite know what they’re responding to.
 Feeling your feelings, especially vulnerable feelings, lets life force energy flow through you more easily, making you more dynamic, creative, and attuned to your environment.
-It’s also pretty fun, after you get through the scary part.
+In that way, it can also be fun, after you get through the scary part.

 And, of course, if you never lean into your vulnerability, you will avoid all of life’s most exciting opportunities.
 Nothing great comes without a certain amount of risk.
 Ultimately, what Brené Brown is trying to do with her TED talk and her books is to encourage people to lean into the vulnerability of their own boldest, most creative, most life-affirming choices.